-In order to address the many issues relating to protecting privacy, dignity and the rights of patients and staff, as well as the legal considerations for using surveillance cameras in care homes, the Care Quality Commission (CQC) has issued some crucial guidance.
+The Care Quality Commission (CQC) has issued some crucial guidance to address the many issues relating to protecting privacy, dignity, and the rights of patients and staff and the legal considerations for using surveillance cameras in care homes.
 If you are considering using cameras in a relative or loved ones care home, consider the following carefully:

-- If you have concerns about the standard of care your relative is receiving, you must raise them with the care provider and the Care Quality Commission before installing surveillance cameras.
+- If you have concerns about the standard of care your relative receives, you must raise them with the care provider and the Care Quality Commission before installing surveillance cameras.

-- You mustnt install cameras in any location that would infringe on anyones right to privacy, such as bathrooms, changing rooms or a location which would film other care home members without their permission
+- You must not install cameras in any location that would infringe on anyones right to privacy, such as bathrooms, changing rooms or a location that would film other care home members without their permission.